arijin/lidar-camera-calibration/README.md

 This code has been tested in the environment of Ubuntu18.04, ROS Melodic.
 For other versions of ROS, it should also work theoretically.

 - ROS should be installed firstly.
-The install tutorial can reffer `https://www.ros.org/install/`
+The install tutorial can refer https://www.ros.org/install/.

 - Code compile